 Our tips, categories, and our personal Mexico trip cost are based on the trip we made through Yucatan.
 So keep in mind that when you travel to other areas that trip to Mexico cost will be lower.

-Tip: it is possible to use US dollars at certain places.
+Tip: it is possible to pay with US dollars at certain places.
 We advise you not to do this because they calculate with a bad exchange rate.
-Pin your money yourself at the ATM so you always have the best exchange rate.
+Withdraw your money yourself at the ATM so you always have the best exchange rate.

-Budget traveler: if you have a tight budget and you pay close attention to what you spend, $35 – $50 per day may be sufficient.
+Budget traveler: if you have a tight budget and you pay close attention to what you spend, $35 – $50 per person per day may be sufficient.

-Mid-range traveler: If you want it a bit more luxurious where you do a few more expensive activities or stay at nicer accommodations, plan a budget of $50 – $100 per day.
+Mid-range traveler: If you want it a bit more luxurious where you do a few more expensive activities or stay at nicer accommodations, plan a budget of $50 – $100 per person per day.

 The amounts don’t include airline tickets.
 Flight costs are very diverse.
-We ourselves always use Skyscanner and really recommend it!
+We always use Skyscanner and recommend it!

 $6 – $18